Lee Tai-young

-Lee Tai-young (Korean: 이태영; 10 August 1914 – 16 December 1998), also spelled Yi T'ai Yǒng, was Korea's first female lawyer [other sources refer to her as the first female lawyer in South Korea].
+Lee Tai-young (Korean: 이태영; 10 August 1914 – 16 December 1998), also spelled Yi T'ai Yŏng, was Korea's first female lawyer [other sources refer to her as the first female lawyer in South Korea].
 She was also the founder of the country's first legal aide centre.
 She fought for women's rights all through her career.
 Her often mentioned refrain was, "No society can or will prosper without the cooperation of women."
 Her dedication to law also got her the epithet "the woman judge."

 Certain resources have misidentified Lee as the first female judge in Korea's history.
 The first Korean woman to become a judge was Hwang Yun-suk in 1954.
 While Lee had sought a judicial appointment around 1954, she was denied a judgeship due to political reasons.
 She eventually became a judge later in her legal career.

 Early years

-Lee Tai-young was born on 10 August 1914 in Pukjin, Unsan County, in what is now North Korea.
+Lee Tai-young was born on 10 August 1914 in Pukjin, Unsan County, Korea, Empire of Japan (now in North Korea).
 She was a third-generation Methodist.
 Her father was a gold miner; her mother was named Kim Heung-Won.
 Most girl's parents taught girls how to work, but her parents thought that girls need to study, so she went to school with other boys.
 Her maternal grandfather founded the Methodist Church in Lee's hometown.
 After completing school in Pukjin, she studied at Chung Eui Girls' High School in Pyongyang.
 She attended Ewha Womans University, graduating with a bachelor's degree in home economics before marrying the Methodist minister, Yil Hyung Chyung (who had studied in America), in 1936.
 He was suspected of being a spy for the United States in the 1940s and was imprisoned as "anti-Japanese".
-He later became the Minister of Foreign Affairs of the Republic of Korea.
+He later became the Minister of Foreign Affairs of South Korea.
 Tai-young lived in a patriarchal society (as was the tradition in Korea) and she had four children, three daughters and a son.